sergicollado/json_redo/README.md

 - Python 3.8

-- This project use pipenv to manage the requeriments, check this link to install it: https://pipenv-fork.readthedocs.io/en/latest/install.html#installing-pipenv
+- This project use pipenv to manage the requirements, check this link to install it: https://pipenv-fork.readthedocs.io/en/latest/install.html#installing-pipenv

 - After that you can install python library packages: